yomiokegunna/IBDflaresModelValidation/README.md

 Model generalizability was verified on an untouched test dataset (30% of the total sample), and performance metrics including Area Under the ROC Curve (AUC) with confidence intervals were found to be consistent with reported values.
 The extraction of non-zero coefficients to identify significant predictors was confirmed as appropriate for the penalized regression approach used.

-Additionally, statistical comparisons across models—using Repeated Measures ANOVA or Friedman tests as appropriate were validated for correct application and interpretation.
+Additionally, statistical comparisons across models using Repeated Measures ANOVA or Friedman tests as appropriate were validated for correct application and interpretation.
 Post-hoc analyses were replicated to confirm the robustness of reported differences between models.

 The external institution also reviewed the codebase, confirming that all scripts are: